ydb-platform/ydb/ydb/docs/en/core/integrations/orm/dapper.md

 2. **Using the constructor with a connection string**:

-   In the following example, a connection is created using a connection string:
+   In the following example, a connection is created using a [connection string in ADO.NET](https://learn.microsoft.com/en-us/dotnet/framework/data/adonet/connection-strings):

    ```c#
    await using var ydbConnection = new YdbConnection(